 Employment Stability.
-The Employment Stability Group was approved by the Council in 2010 to consider all requests to fill staff vacancies.
-The group is chaired by the Director of Governance and supported by the Financial Services Manager and a Human Resources representative.
+The Employment Stability Group considers all requests to fill staff vacancies.
+The group is chaired by the Director of Governance and supported by the Head of Financial Services and a Human Resources representative.
 Their recommendations are considered by the Head of Paid Service who provides the final decision as to which posts can be filled.